CtrlK

 Workflow Clarity

 Steps are clearly numbered and sequenced, but there are no explicit validation checkpoints.
-After setting up the environment, dev config, and docker, there's no 'verify your setup works' step or feedback loop for common failures.
-The error handling table helps but is separate from the workflow rather than integrated as checkpoints.
+After setting up the environment, Docker instance, or tracing config, there's no 'verify this works before proceeding' step.
+The error handling table is helpful but reactive rather than integrated into the workflow as checkpoints.

 2 / 3